MateusLima2801/ObjectTracking_DepthReinforcement/README.md

 - apply hungarian matching to cropped images (done)
 - extracting cropped detection masks(done)
 - Hungarian Matching(done)
-- Meeting with Lepetit: try to inspect few images at first
 - Optical flow solves occlusion problem, not applying it is bad
 - use Lowe ratio test to ensure that the best match is distinguished enough of the second match (done)
-- create a video with the matches:
+- create a video with the matches (done):
   - track bboxes with a dictionary with key = id and value = label - the dict changes each iteration and it's used in runtime (done)
-  - adapt method which create videos
+  - adapt method which create videos(done)
+- solve overlap bbox problem (how?)
+- add depth

+## Problems

+- When an object goes out of the image, it has less features for doing the pairing.
+A solve would be apply the position metric to the cost_matrix
+- Occlusion.
+A solve would be apply optical flow
+- Overlapping bounding boxes
+- bboxes should be an attribute of the frame, although it will leave residues of old bboxes in the frames